maeirnoam/centef-rag-two-tier/apps/frontend/README.md

 4. Processing pipeline picks up the file automatically
 5. After summarization, status changes to `pending_approval`
 6. **Admin reviews and approves** the metadata in manifest page
-7. Status changes to `pending_embedding` → triggers indexing
+7. Status changes to `pending_embedding` ג†’ triggers indexing
 8. Once indexed, status changes to `embedded`
 9. Document is now searchable in chat queries